CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/EmergenceVRMSupport/EmergenceVRMSupport.md

 Remember, the location or rotation of this mesh shouldn’t matter as it won’t be visible.

+## Getting the URL of a VRM

+You can use [AvatarByOwner](./Unreal/APIs/EmergenceInventory/AvatarByOwner) or [GetInteroperableAssetsByFilterAndElements](./EmergenceIAS/GetInteroperableAssetsByFilterAndElements) to get details (such as the URL) of player's owned VRMs.

 ## Loading the VRM from a URL

 Now that you have the components set-up and the URL of the model, all thats left to do is load the model.
 The Avatar's files will be downloaded via the "GetDataFromURL" node.
 This can take a few moments, as files can be rather large.
 So expect a few moments before the Avatar is ready and loaded in your game!